gojira/CarND-LaneLines-P1/writeup.md

 Finally, for the challenge video, the above logic is modified in 3 ways.

 1. First, a moving average from past video frames is used to smooth out the line from frame to frame.
-2. Second, for the Hough line segments, if the line slope is too small or too large, ignore the line
+2. Second, for the Hough line segments, if the line slope is too small or too large, the line is ignored.
 2. Third, as new frames are processed, if the new average line has a slope that changes too much from the current average, the average line is discarded and the moving average is used instead.

 For the moving average, a fixed window queue of the computed average line of each frame is used.
 A queue is used instead of a simple numerical moving average to help smooth the average as the first set of frames are processed.
 In practice, a moving average or at least remembering the last good lane line is important as some frames in the challenge video require throwing out all the lines due to extreme slopes or high slope changes.
-So for some frames, we just keep the last known lane line.

 The implementation handles edges cases where no lane lines are computed.